LydiaYan628/my-cdv-ss20/README.md

 ### Critical Data & Visualization Fall 2020

 Hi!
-My name is [your name] and in this repository I will develop [my work](my-work) for [this class](https://github.com/leoneckert/critical-data-and-visualization-spring-2020) that I am taking in the Spring Semester 2020.
+My name is Lydia Yan and in this repository I will develop [my work](https://github.com/LydiaYan628/CriticalData-Visualization) for [this class](https://github.com/leoneckert/critical-data-and-visualization-spring-2020) that I am taking in the Spring Semester 2020.

 ###### Notes: